Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 Instead, it is extended via subclassing, in `flit_scm` and `flit_gettext` packages.

+It should be noted that some of the listed PEP 517 backends are derived from earlier setuptools plugins.
+This is particularly the case for `scikit-build-core` (derived from `scikit-build`) and `pbr` (with the same package providing both the plugin and the backend).
+Therefore, the numbers for these backends are likely to raise once packages switch from the earlier approach of using the plugin to the newer approach of using the PEP 517 backend.

 23 packages in total declared a custom (local) backend, with all but 3 being based on some other build system.
 Setuptools accounted for 15 custom build backend uses.